-License utilization efficiency – KB4063
+How to determine license utilization efficiency – KB4063

 The License Utilization chart is a powerful tool for assessing the efficiency of license utilization in the organization.
-This is especially important for customers who are contemplating the purchase or renewal of subscription license (e.g. Autodesk subscription licenses) or renewing license maintenance.
+This is especially important for customers who are contemplating the purchase or renewal of a subscription license (e.g. Autodesk subscription licenses) or renewing license maintenance.

-In order to view the license utilization of a specific feature or group of features:
+To view the license utilization of a specific feature or group of features:

 - Fill in the filter data (e.g. Feature name, Server name, etc)

 - Select the date range.
 Note that long date ranges provide improved statistical utilization data

 - Select whether to consider weekends and off-hours data, and